VertexColor/.github/profile/README.md

 Choosing vertex colours is either a technical choice or an artistic choice, for programmers not having to deal with images and image compression is a good thing, with PLY files you can use [ZLIB](https://www.zlib.net/) or [ZSTD](https://github.com/facebook/zstd) to compress them if desired.

-From an artistic perspective it's like picking your brush and paint type, in 3D rendering these days people tend to pile onto the latest and greatest tech, usually involving some form of Deferred shading, lots of lights, and a lot of impressive pixel shaders.
-I like vertex colours for a number of artistic reasons, but mostly I just don't like games that try to emulate reality - I don't like darkness or shadows in games or having to use a torch or flashlight.
+From an artistic perspective it's like picking your brush and paint type, in 3D rendering these days people tend to pile onto the latest and greatest tech, usually involving some form of deferred shading, lots of lights, and a lot of impressive pixel shaders.
+I like vertex colours for a number of artistic reasons, but mostly I don't like games that try to emulate reality - I don't like darkness or shadows in games or having to use a torch or flashlight.
 Using Vertex Colours forced me to discover my own artistic preferences with it comes to 3D rendering.

 ## Three main uses of Vertex Colors
 * Subdivide mesh and then project a pre-existing UV Texture as Vertex Colors